dnsglk/dnsglk.github.io/_posts/2018-07-04-lfs-prepare-gawk-mbstr.md

 {% endhighlight %}

 ### glibc
-Thanks to the hint from the comment, now we infer that it's a `glibc` function.
+Thanks to the hint from the comment, it's clear now that it's a `glibc` function.
 How does it look like?

 ```
 $ echo -e "#include <stdlib.h> \n int main() {}" > 1.c